Supported content from City St George's, University of London Journalism Department

 Applications for City’s journalism courses are now open and run until the start of the next academic year — but early applications are encouraged.

-A regular mistake made when applying is students not following instructions, warns Bennetto.
+A regular mistake made when applying is students not following instructions, warns Jason.
 People leave out things like their personal statement or the short written piece that many courses require, or they provide far too much information.
 “Remember, accuracy is important in journalism, so I recommend sticking to the course application brief on our website and making sure someone else checks your application for grammatical errors,” he says.

 What Is The Deadline For Postgraduate Applications?